mmoussallam/PyMP/doc/doc.rst

 However, in order to accelerate the inner product computations, it uses a low-level pure C library that is used through a python C extension module.

-Which means there are three installation steps:
+Which means there are two installation steps:

-	- Compile the pure C library: located in *root/lib/fastPursuit/*

 	- Build and install the Python C extension module called *parallelProjections*

-	- Build and install the pure Python packages among which:
+	- Build and install the pure Python modules among which:

-			- :mod:`.Classes`: a package where all the Objects are stored
+			- :mod:`.base`: a module describing abstract atom, dictionary and block objects

+			- :mod:`.signals`: a module containing the `.Signal` class and routines to manipulate them

+			- :mod:`.approx`: a module containing the `.Approx` class and routines to manipulate them

-			- :mod:`.Tools`: a collection of tools
+			- :mod:`.tools`: a collection of tools

-			- :mod:`.Tests`: a package of tests
+			- :mod:`.tests`: a package of tests

 .. note::